peterpanxw/xiweipan/content/_index.md

     <img src="/figures/BL.png" alt="Thumbnail" class="thumbnail" id="myThumbnail">
     <!-- Explanation text -->
     <div class="explanation">
-        <h3>Image Title</h3>
+        <h4>Image Title</h4>
         <p>This is a brief explanation of the image.
-Here you can add details about the content, context, or any other relevant information.</p>
+Add details about the content or context here to provide additional information.</p>
     </div>
 </div>